-demonstrate knowledge and understanding of the physical science they will teach.
+Through an examination of the Next Generation Science Standards (NGSS) and the Iowa Core Standards, candidates will demonstrate knowledge and understanding of the physical science they will teach.
 Candidates will focus on foundational physics concepts (forces, energy, heat, electricity and magnetism, waves, light and sound, and engineering) and their applications.

 Through an examination of the Iowa Core English Language Arts Standards, candidates will demonstrate knowledge and understanding of the writing communication and grammar they will teach.
 Candidates will increase knowledge and understanding of effective writing and grammar skills, focus on improving both personal and professional writing and grammar skills, and develop effective and innovative strategies for teaching writing and grammar.

-EDTE 565 ORAL COMMUNICATION FOR THE EDUCATOR2 CREDITS

-Through an examination of the Iowa Core English Language Arts Standards, candidates will demonstrate knowledge and understanding of the oral communication and speech they will teach.
+EDTE 565 ORAL COMMUNICATION FOR THE EDUCATOR2 CREDITS Through an examination of the Iowa Core English Language Arts Standards, candidates will demonstrate knowledge and understanding of the oral communication and speech they will teach.
 Course content includes theory, methods, techniques for integrating speaking and listening into curriculum, instruction, and assessment practices.
 Practical supervised learning experience with students in primary level classroom environments.
 Includes observation, lesson planning, classroom management, and reflection.
 Minimum 30 contact hours.
 Practical supervised learning experience with students in intermediate elementary level classroom environments.
 Includes observation, lesson planning, classroom management, and reflection.
 Minimum 30 contact hours.

-EDTE 580 STUDENT TEACHING FOR ELEMENTARY EDUCATION6 CREDITS

-Supervised full-day capstone teaching experience in an elementary classroom that includes lesson planning, delivery, and assessment of student learning in all curricular areas.

-EDTE 582 STUDENT TEACHING SEMINAR FOR ELEMENTARY EDUCATION2 CREDITS

-Student teachers participate in a learning community to support teaching practice, share challenges, and explore solutions.
+EDTE 580 STUDENT TEACHING FOR ELEMENTARY EDUCATION6 CREDITS Supervised full-day capstone teaching experience in an elementary classroom that includes lesson planning, delivery, and assessment of student learning in all curricular areas.
+EDTE 582 STUDENT TEACHING SEMINAR FOR ELEMENTARY EDUCATION2 CREDITS Student teachers participate in a learning community to support teaching practice, share challenges, and explore solutions.
 Advanced topics also included are roles and expectations of professional educators, Iowa Teaching Standards, current issues, model code of ethics; taken concurrently with EDTE 580.

-EDTE 590 TEACHER INTERNSHIP SEMINAR I.......
-5 CREDITS
+EDTE 588 PRESERVICE TEACHER INTERNSHIP SEMINAR2 CREDITS Teacher interns begin the transition of pedagogical knowledge to classroom implementation.
+Emphasis on professionally preparing for the first days of school as a new teacher.